Project-MNET/sourcemanager/README.md

 ```
 docker compose up -d
 ```
 Now the database has been created and initialized.
-The program can be run with the following command in the src directory:
+The program can be run with the following command in the project root.
 ```
-poetry run flask run
+poetry run python src/index.py
 ```
 The software should automatically create a database in your Docker and the tables and create a test column in there.
 Then, it should print the test column in the console.